Kyoto Computer Gakuin (KCG) held a seminar on June 23, 2021, inviting Mr. Junichiro Koyama, Creative Fellow, Namco Bandai Amusement Inc.

 Based on his numerous development experiences, he spoke on the themes of "Successful Product Concept Theory" and "Findings from VR Entertainment.

-First, he introduced in detail the importance of separating "product concepts" into ideas and benefits, using the concept of a well-known title as an example.For the students, it was easy to visualize the game they have played before as it was introduced as a case study, and it was easy to understand how important it is to separate the idea from the benefit, carefully verbalize the concept, and work together to develop the game to that goal.Many students also noted that they spent a lot of time on "concept development" before starting game development, and said that they would like to pay attention to how they play and how they feel when playing games, as well as how other people play games.
+First, he introduced in detail the importance of separating "product concepts" into ideas and benefits, using the concept of a well-known title as an example.For the students, it was easy to visualize the game they have played before as it was introduced as a case study, and it was easy to understand how important it is to separate the idea from the benefit, carefully verbalize the concept, and work together to develop the game to that goal.Many students also noted that they spent a lot of time on "concept development" before starting game development, and said that they would like to pay attention to how they play games and how they feel about them, as well as how other people play games.

 We also informed them that there are students who have strong interest in VR, such as several students who have had part-time jobs at "VR ZONE" and that our university has about 40 VR machines that are available for loan to students who wish to use them, and they added the development of VR activities to the theme.In VR, in addition to the "concept" mentioned earlier, it is important to give a "sense of reality" as if you are living in the space.Many players were surprised by the fact that the slightest difference can completely change how "intoxicating" and "fun" they feel.